-Until 9 June 2020, net debt consists of borrowings at the end of the year, less the amount of Latvijas Elektriskie tīkli AS borrowings at the end of the year, less cash and cash equivalents, excluding Latvijas Elektriskie tīkli

-AS cash and cash equivalents at the end of the year.
-As of 10 June 2020, net debt consists of borrowings at the end of the year, less the amount of loans to Augstsprieguma tīkls AS at the end of the year, less cash and cash equivalents at the end of the year.
+Until 9 June 2020, net debt consists of borrowings at the end of the year, less the amount of Latvijas Elektriskie tīkli AS borrowings at the end of the year, less cash and cash equivalents, excluding Latvijas Elektriskie tīkli AS cash and cash equivalents at the end of the year.
+From 10 June 2020 to 20 July 2021, net debt consists of borrowings at the end of the year, less the amount of loans to Augstsprieguma tīkls AS at the end of the year, less cash and cash equivalents at the end of the year.
+As of 21 July 2021, net debt consists of borrowings at the end of the year, less cash and cash equivalents at the end of the year.
+As of 21 July 2021, net debt consists of borrowings at the end of the year, less cash and cash equivalents at the end of the year.
 It is used for the purpose of calculating the debt ratio by which the Group monitors its capital.